Node-DC/Node-DC-EIS/README.md

 Note: Please make sure above modules are installed without any error.
       Install any missing modules as per your system configuration.

-Windows Client: Required Modules and installations
+Windows Client: Required Modules and Installations
 -------------------------------------------------------------------------------
 - Python 2.7.12 (2.7.10 – confirmed to work)
   Download it from https://www.python.org/downloads/.